 A final round of sanding with a 240 grit is now advised.
 This will give a super smooth finish to your table top and prepare for a stain and oil to be applied.

-Finishing your rustic dining table and bench
+Step 8.
+Finishing your rustic scaffold board table and bench

 Finally rub down with a fine grit sanding foam block between each layer for a super smooth finish.
 I don’t tend to apply varnish or oil to the bottom of my tables as it lets the wood breath and will help minimise movement in the boards.